pkun/birq/doc/birq.md

 * **long-interval=&lt;sec&gt;** - Long iteration interval in seconds.
 It will be used when there is no overloaded CPUs.
 Default is 5 seconds.
 * **strategy=&lt;strategy&gt;** - Strategy for choosing IRQ to move.
 The possible values are "min", "max", "rnd".
 The default is "rnd".
 * **exclude-cpus=&lt;cpumap&gt;** - It allows to exclude some CPUs from the list of CPUs that process IRQs.
 The 'cpumap' is bit-mask in hex format like in /proc/irq/*/smp_affinity files.
+* **ht=&lt;y/n&gt;** - Consider Hyper Threading as a real CPU.
+Recommended.
+Default is "y" since birq-1.5.0.
+* **non_local_cpus=&lt;y/n&gt;** - The prefered CPUs to move IRQ to is local CPUs (local NUMA node).
+By default BIRQ move IRQs to the local CPUs only.
+But sometimes in a case of a high load it can be better to move IRQ to non-local CPU than process it on overloaded local CPU.
+Use "y" if you want to use non-local CPUs.

 # Proximity